mvaganov/thinkwithtools/curriculum.md

 Assignments given each week are expected to be done outside of class.
 Computers with keyboards and a mouse are recommended for the assignments.

-Students attenting the course must be 13 years old or older, and may require special parent permission to use LLMs.
+Students attenting the course must be 13 years old or older.
+Students under 18 may require special parent permission to use some LLMs.
 Some LLMs have terms of service prohibiting use by minors under the age of 18.

 Before attending class meetings, students must sign or affirm an "AI Use Pledge" that clarifies important course expectations:<ul>
 <li>I will not input personal or identifying data into public AI systems.